tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ![raw_json](Images/raw_json.png)

-* To improve visual formatting even more, the `json.dump` function can be used to add indentations to the JSON raw data to make the JSON levels and hierarchies more apparent.
+* To improve visual formatting even more, the `json.dumps` function can be used to add indentations to the JSON raw data to make the JSON levels and hierarchies more apparent.

-* The `json.dump` function accepts an argument `indent`, which can be configured to change the indents. `indent=4` is commonly used.
-Communicate to students  that the `json.dump` function only visually formats the JSON output on the screen; it does not alter the underlying JSON structure.
+* The `json.dumps` function accepts an argument `indent`, which can be configured to change the indents. `indent=4` is commonly used.
+Communicate to students  that the `json.dumps` function only visually formats the JSON output on the screen; it does not alter the underlying JSON structure.

   ![json_with_indent.png](Images/json_with_indent.png)